sendgrid/docs/content/docs/ui/account-and-settings/billing.md

 </call-out>

-##     Billing frozen and billing warned
+##    Account Warning States

 If your account payments aren’t up-to-date you may see one of the following warning states in displayed in your account.

-**Billing warned - “You have unpaid invoices.
-Please update your payment details or retry your payment.”**
+**Billing warned** - “You have unpaid invoices.
+Please update your payment details or retry your payment.”

 This is a warning that your service may be interrupted unless you settle any outstanding balance on your account.
 This warning may occur if the card on file for your account gets declined when we attempt to process your payment on the first of the month.

-To update your account, please update your credit card on file by logging into the SendGrid UI and going to the Plan & Billing tab on your [Account Details page]( https://app.sendgrid.com/account/billing).
+To update your account, please update your credit card on file by logging into the SendGrid app and going to the Plan & Billing tab on your [Account Details page]( https://app.sendgrid.com/account/billing).
 Update your card information and then click **Save**.
 Once you update the card on file, the payment processes automatically, and your account is unfrozen.

 **Billing Frozen**